 As well as getting your car serviced prior to your road trip and ensuring the tyres are correctly inflated, you can save money on petrol by sticking to the speed limit and avoiding excessive acceleration and braking.

-Try to fill up in larger towns or cities rather than smaller ones, as petrol tends to be cheaper in the major centres.
 Avoid letting the petrol run so low that you have no choice but to fill up at the most convenient petrol station.
-Tiny one-pump stations out the back of woop woop often charge an arm and a leg.
+Tiny, one-pump stations out the back of beyond can be expensive.

 A road trip is a great way to travel at your own pace and see a bit of the country while you do it.
 It’s more convenient than trying to lug stuff through an airport, although not as quick.
 Plan your trip and you can see the country without overspending.

 *Another top tip: check websites like Groupon for cheap accommodation and experiences.*

 Melissa Goodwin is a writer and the creator of Frugal and Thriving who has a passion for living frugally and encouraging people to thrive on any budget.
 The blog is nine years old and is almost like her eldest baby.
 Prior to being a blogger and mum (but not a mummy blogger), she worked as an accountant doing other people’s budgets, books and tax.